What to expect from Elon Musk’s Global Internet10th Feb 2020

 Elon Musk, Founder and owner of SpaceX, introduced the Starlink global satellite communications system in 2015.
 This project aims to launch about 12 thousand satellites into Lower Earth orbit (LEO) to create a network that will handle more than 50% of global Internet traffic.
 Each satellite can support high-speed data transfer (10 Gb/second) and is designed to last from three to five years.
 According to Musk’s plan, this program should provide access to high-speed wireless Internet anywhere around the globe.

-How long will it take to roll out the entire programme?
+How long will it take to roll out the entire program?

 The SpaceX Falcon 9 rocket has a payload capacity of 23 tons and can launch 60 Starlink satellites simultaneously into orbit.